 The National Association of Development Organizations (NADO) is a 501c4 membership association that represents the interests of regional community and economic development practitioners.
 Established in 1967, NADO advocates for federal policies and programs that promote equitable community development, economic competitiveness, rural development, economic mobility, and quality of place.
 NADO represents a national network of more than 500 Regional Development Organizations (RDOs) across the country.
-For more information, contact Mirielle Burgoyne, NADO Deputy Executive Director/Director of Government Relations at mburgoyne@nado.org.
+For more information, visit www.nado.org.